dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 disobedience is markedly less effective in a society that censors information and distracts with meticulously manufactured red herrings.
-It doesn't mean these tactics don't work, but we need to understand which aspects of the system need to be dismantled so that they are effective.
+It doesn't mean these tactics don't work, but we need to understand which aspects of the system need to be dismantled so that civil disobedience remains effective.

-- but an age of both apathy and virtualized life begins to annul the capacity for growing a movement. if someone isn't permitted to have a movement or sympathizers who is at the center of a controversy, there is zero chance this person would have a fair trial.
+An age of both apathy and virtualized life begins to annul the capacity for growing a movement.
+If someone at the center of a controversy isn't permitted to have an open movement of sympathizers or supporters, there is zero chance this person would have a fair trial.
 If the details of such a national security case were known to be required to remain secret or the outcome of the case was essentially implicit, being ex parte, then there would also be near-zero chance for actual justice or fair trial.

-- notes on how ghandi grew his movement with IRL social networking,
+Further, the likelihood of someone in such a case ever finding out is limited.

+### Comparison with Ghandi and Colonial India under Britain

+The forces that we're fighting are using the system against us.
+In India, Britain controlled the market for salt.
+This was before widespread refrigeration, even in the developed world.

+- britain had a monopoly on the Salt market in India
+  - and there were high taxes on it
+  - it was so tightly controlled that it was illegal for Indians to produce their own salt.
+- this was an incredibly effective mechanism of control because Indians couldn't withstand going without salt for very long because of how tightly coupled salt was to food.
+  - that is, they were reliant on the British for food.
+- any time there was local protest in India, the british could play the indian people against each other. controlling the salt and indirectly controlling the food in an area allowed them to reinforce control and monitor where the resistence was coming from
+  - they could switch things up to favor those Indians who would break rank and stifle any protests.
+  - until this was corrected, protests almost served as a means of identifying the structure of dissent, which gave british forces a list of people to work against in a local region.
+    - protesting British control seemed counter-effective! it just served as a means to become identified. these people would have their neighbors and friends played against them.
+    - that is how it works folks. most of this is speculation on how the british controlled india, by the way. so I might be omitting information that would change how this is viewed.
+    - but basically, who ever was caught providing the means for people to resist (extra salt, storing large amounts of food, passing messages) they would be singled out if they helped organize anything!

+### Ghandi's Salt March Built a Social Network ... in 1930!!

+- in 1930, Ghandi organized a protest, where he simply started walking 240 miles to a place in the arabian sea, where he could pick up the salt of the earth.
+  - by the time he got there, there were thousands of people following him. his protest was effective because of how simple it was. he had a bit of notoriety beforehand, but this was a movement that encouraged others to become involved.
+    - those who marched 200+ miles with him would remember that for the rest of their life.
+    - thousands of people marching together from various regions allowed those people to form a network of dissenters who would communicate to aid the resistance
+    - and it was so simple. how can one make the salt of the earth illegal? how could that possibly be illegal?

+    - also, it wasn't really illegal until these people got to the Arabian Sea.
+That is, for the entire march, they were gaining momentum and it wasn't until they got there that they were "committing" a "crime" for which the enemy might arrest them!
+- Ghandi got people involved. he leveraged a powerful network of people who were willing to stand alongside him and make sacrifices for a cause. somehow, he managed to build this network and it takes a very special kind of person to intuitively understand how this is done.
+  - and be sure: people around the world who help implement systemic suppression know this!!
+So the people trying to discourage dissent tailor their tactics to sniff out organization and crush it before it gains momentum.
+So the key is figuring out how to find a message that resonates with peoples hearts and making it go viral

+###

+Ghandi was conscientious & self-aware of his manipulation of social networking.
+If this is correct, then Ghandi would have started 200 or so miles out from the Arabian Sea and, to maximize the effect of the salt march, he would have sent people north, northwest, south and southwest at the start of his march to gather as many people as possible.

+#

 Are we engaged in psychological warfare against our own citizens?
 Is there widespread information warfare?
 People deserve a right to know